jonavrilyo/Google-Data-Analytics-Case-Study-Cyclistic-Bike-Share/README.md

   - Lily Moreno, director of marketing
   - Cyclistic marketing analytics team
   - Cyclistic executive team
-- Business task: Maximize the number of annual memberships by converting casual riders into members.
+- **Business task**: Maximize the number of annual memberships by converting casual riders into members.
 ## Prepare Phase
 - Downloaded the previous 12 months of Cyclistic trip data, in this case, all of 2023.
 Each month has its dedicated CSV file.
 - The data is reliable, original, current, and cited.